TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/Services.rst

 * :code:`\TYPO3\CMS\Extbase\Service\CacheService`

-  * Small and straight scope with useful helpers
+  * Small and straight scope with useful helpers.

-  * It is a singleton, but that is feasible in this case
+  * It is a singleton, but that is feasible in this case.

 Bad examples